abila5h/CardReader/README.md

 A system which can be implemented in public transport (buses) or fare collection systems.

 ## Synopsis
-For this project, a project board which was had a PIC18F4550 MCU, LEDs, Switches, UM232R and a RS-485 Transceiver was given along with a Autostar Wiegand Card Reader.
+For this project, a project board which had a PIC18F4550 MCU, LEDs, Switches, UM232R and a RS-485 Transceiver was given along with a Autostar Wiegand Card Reader.
 I was tasked to design an executable which will be able to read the cards from the reader and also execute commands to the project board.
 This is to simulate a system which can be implemented in public buses to aid in the passenger count, card value deduction and assisting the bus captain.

 This project serves as a skeleton code for any project which requires the need to serially communicate (read/write) to external peripherals through USB.